How to Find and Train an Agency Sales Rockstar

 But, I can tell you when not to:

 DON’T hire your first sales rep if you’re already overwhelmed.
-If you can’t spend time with a new sales hire and you’re not prepared to invest a significant amount of time into their on-boarding, coaching, role playing, etc. then you aren’t ready to hire.
+If you can’t spend time with a new sales hire and you’re not prepared to invest a significant amount of time into their on-boarding, coaching, role playing, etc. then you aren’t going to achieve the agency sales rockstar you are hoping for and aren’t ready to hire.

 DON’T hire a sales rep if you don’t have systems in place.
 If you’re not prepared to hire, train and retain good salespeople you’re setting up for failure.